DerekChiangTW/CS690V-Visual-Analytics/HW6/README.md

 We think this combination of visualization will be beneficial for detecting events in tweets.

 ## Objective 3 - Analyze Geolocalization on Basemap
-packet basemap is required
+* packet basemap is required
-plot maps in geo_map.ipynb
+* plot maps in geo_map.ipynb
+* visualization in bokeh

+Run the following command to generate the graph(may take a while)

+    bokeh serve --show geo.py

 To anylisy the twitter geolocalization,eg.utilization density distribution,we need to visualize twitter users' geographical location on the real map,that is the basemap.